 Requests for research and scholarship reductions shall be submitted to the Personnel and Budget Committee of the department which will make recommendations to the Dean.
 The decision on research and scholarship reductions shall be made by the Dean, subject to the approval of the Provost.
 The Dean shall notify the Department Chairperson who will then notify the Personnel and Budget Committee of the decisions on research and scholarship reductions and the reasons for them and inform the faculty member of such decisions.

-Upon the recommendation of the Personnel and Budget Committee, a tenure-track faculty member, after successfully completing third year review, may apply to the Provost for a one-semester teaching reduction for one or more courses.
+Upon the recommendation of the Department Personnel and Budget Committee, a tenure-track faculty member, after successfully completing third year review, may apply to the Provost for a one-semester teaching reduction for one or more courses.
 Reductions will be granted at the discretion of the Provost and are non-grievable.

 Research and Scholarship Leaves